 - Remove from heat and slowly pour the milk into the butter/flour mixture, while constantly whisking to create a roux.
 Return to heat and bring to a boil over medium-high heat.
 Stir constantly until the mixture thickens.

-- Reduce the heat and the saucepan from the heat.
-Add the cheese, stirring until melted.
+- Add the cheese, stirring until melted.
 Stir in the egg yolks, and stir until creamy.
 Add mustard, salt, pepper and a tiny bit of nutmeg or cayenne, if using, and stir.

 - Fold in 1/3 of the beaten egg whites at a time until each third disappears into the mixture.